 In the bending interference shown in Figure 5, a reasonable bending sequence is a key factor in determining whether the workpiece can be processed.

-Figure 5 in bending edge 1, bending edge 2 can only be the last two bending edges, otherwise, bending the upper die can not reach the position of the red marking 4 corners, which results in the workpiece bending order as shown in Figure 11.
+In Figure 5, bending edge 1 and bending edge 2 must be the last two bends.
+Otherwise, the upper die cannot reach the red-marked four corners.
+This causes the workpiece bending order shown in Figure 11.

 Figure 11 Bending sequence

 Increasing the pre-bending process is also an effective solution to the common measures of bending interference.
-The method is to add bending interference in the location of the bending of the reverse bend so the general angle is not too large, depending on the degree of bending interference.
-The pre-bending process is shown in Figure 12.
+The method adds bending interference at the reverse bend location.
+The angle is kept moderate according to the level of bending interference.
+Figure 12 shows the pre-bending process.

 Figure 12 process pre-bending process